garfix/nli-go/doc/manual/knowledge-engineer/index.md

 This means that the system does not not how to handle the input.
 For each type of sentence there is a separate solution.

 More on solutions you can find [here](solution.md)

+## Create a database mapping

+Some relations are resolved by the database.
+A relation like `parent(X, :18)` will be transformed by the system to a query like `SELECT parent_id FROM person WHERE child_id = 18`.
+Each relation is converted to a simple query.
+The system does not create complex queries.

+To use this you must

+* Configure the database and the tables you need in `config.json`
+* Create a `.map` file

+A database can be just a `.relation` file, or it can be a MySQL or Sparql database.
+In most cases you will just want to read from the database.
+If you also want to write to the database, you will need to create a separate `write` map-file.

+See [knowledge bases](knowledge-bases.md) for the different types of databases and other knowledge bases available.

+The map file defines how a relation in your application is mapped to one or more relations in the database.

+For Sparql databases you will also need to specify how a relation's predicate is mapped to a uri.
+See names.json for example in dbpedia/db.

+## Generate a response

+There is a separate grammar ("write grammar") for responses, because answers are very different in structure from questions.
+And where read-grammars produce semantic attachments ("sense"), write grammars take existing semantics as conditions for the sentence to be generated.

+More about response generation [here](generation.md).